 Later, with the case successfully solved, John and Carlotta embrace contentedly in front of the Reef and

 Palm Hotel, as Chan and his whole family drive up in their new Ford touring car, a gift from a very grateful Minerva Winterslip.

 NOTES: This is one of the four "lost" Charlie

-Chan films.
-An illustrated script-based reconstruction of Charlie Chan's Greatest Case can
+Ferry, New Jersey on July 9, 1937.
+An illustrated script-based reconstruction of Charlie Chan's

 in The Saturday Evening Post between January 24 and March 7, 1925.
 This was the first novel in which the character

 Charlie Chan appeared.
 In 1926, Path produced a serial based on the same novel and titled, The House Without a